Changissnz/some_words_of_morality/README.md

   neutral agent if you wish not to be viewed as a kind of antagonist in this world of a game.
 - Some uncertainties that normally require investigation, and re-investigation if need be, under these laws of civilization would deter potential investigators if one principle is upheld: there are just as many if not more skeletons that come about from investigations, and these new skeletons are not kept a secret.
+- If Christendom was entirely about being put in the same place, while witnessing Gothic scenes of people despairing over what occurred, due to the heat of the moment, or some terribly wrong strategy that failed, the Christian faith would lose as many followers as the followers that believe they have a choice to begin with.
+It doesn't help that as communities die, one of the most frequent get-togethers in Christian settings is the funeral setting.